demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 In this seventh part of the blog series [Building an E-Commerce Marketplace Middleware in Clojure]({{<relref "intro.md">}}), I am going to share how we implemented the business operation(s) from the client's Order Management System(OMS) across marketplaces by processing the messages from IBM-MQ.

 **Ranging** is an activity in the OMS that sets the visibility of an item in a marketplace to true, so that it can be listed for sale.
 The reverse operation is **Deranging** which unlist the item from the marketplace.
-There are more operations **Inventorying** and **Pricing** which updates the inventory and the pricing of the items in the marketplace respectively.
+There are two more operations **Inventorying** and **Pricing** which updates the inventory and the pricing of the items in the marketplace respectively.

 When the back-office team of the Client perform any of these operation in their OMS, it communicates the operation to the middleware through IBM-MQ.
 These messages are encoded using XML.

+It is going to be a long post.
+So, here is a sneak preview of what we'll be learning on the Clojure implemenation front.

+* A varient of the [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/talks/boundaries) technique in action.
+* More Clojure.Spec (and multi-spec) and asserting the public function parameters using it.
+* XML Parsing & Validation
+* Persisting JSON data in PostgreSQL using Toucan and much more.

 ### Unified Message Handling